bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

 The author of the instruction used to make this descrioption of the game: Przemysław Karkosa

-Graphic and DTP development of this game: Cezary Szulc
+Graphic and DTP development of this game: Cezary Szulc.